badamato/ca-scheduler/README.md

 # [Live Demo](http://www.gearshakedown.net/)

-## MVPmv
+This project was built using Reactjs and Redux.
+Clone the repo, change into the project folder, run NPM INSTALL to install the build packages, then NPM START to start the UI on localhost:3000.

-Build a screen which shows a list of hour long slots from 9am to 5pm.
-When one time slot is clicked, pop up a modal which asks for name and phone number.
-When the name and phone number have been submitted, the time slot selected should change to red indicating the time slot is no longer available.
-If the red time slot is clicked on again, the modal will pop up with the name and phone number for that appointment pre-populated.
-Uswers will be able to edit the name and phone number to change the user for the appointment.
+Displaying a list of hour-long slots from 9am to 5pm, when one slot is clicked a modal form pops up which asks the user to enter their name and phone number.
+When their name and phone number have been submitted, the time slot selected will change to red indicating it is no longer available.
+Clicking on the red time slot again, the modal will pop up with the name and phone number for that appointment pre-populated.
+Users can edit their information to change the appointment.